 - Records of your contact with us.

-The Data Protection Act recognises some information as â€˜sensitive personal dataâ€™.
+Under data protection law, some personal information is recognised as â€˜special categories dataâ€™.
 This includes, but is not limited to, information which reveals your religious beliefs, health issues, race or ethnic origin.

 Compassion UK is a Christ-centred organisation committed to preserving its Christian ethos.
 Where necessary and consented to, we may collect details about your church affiliations and personal faith.

-We also receive prayer requests and the information may reveal sensitive personal data.
+We also receive prayer requests and the information may reveal information about your health.
 As a Compassion family, we share and pray for these needs at our internal group prayer sessions.

-Compassion UK will always treat any sensitive personal data we process with greater care and process the information in accordance with the Data Protection Act.
+Compassion UK will always treat any special categories data we process with greater care and process the information in accordance with all applicable data protection laws.